There is no question that Denver is one of the coolest cities in the United States. And these amazing day trips from Denver add to the city’s appeal!

 This 6.9-mile scenic drive connects Morrison and Idledale and leads to Colorado’s vast mountain parks.

-If you’re pressed for time, this short drive is a great way to get out of the city and to explore the native flora and fauna and plenty of creeks along the way.
+If you’re pressed for time, this short drive is a great way to get out of the city and explore the native flora and fauna and plenty of creeks along the way.
 Rest stops and restrooms are available along the route.

 Distance from Denver: 97 miles (1 hour, 39 minutes)